RounakRaj01/PD-COURSE/README.md

 $$ \texttt{aspect ratio} = {\texttt{core height} \over \texttt{core width}} $$

-Utilization ratio is generally kept between 0.5-0.6 in order to allow room for optimizations, decaps, routing.
-All these parameters can be controlled using keywords.
+The utilization ratio is typically set between 0.5 and 0.6 to allow room for optimizations, decoupling capacitors (decaps), and routing.
+These parameters can be controlled using specific keywords.

-Floorplanning is performed before placement in order to place blocks (pre placed cells).
-This fixes the positions and blockages are created for the placer in this region.
-Blocks are created by cutting the logic and deciding pins.
-These are assigned to block owners for implementation with guidance on area and dimensions.
-Blocks are cells which are generally repeated multiple times throughout the design or some complicated logic.
+Floorplanning is done before placement to position pre-placed cells or blocks.
+This process fixes their positions and creates blockages for the placer in that area.
+Blocks are formed by partitioning the logic and assigning pins, then handed off to block owners for implementation, with guidance on area and dimensions.
+Blocks usually consist of cells that are repeated multiple times across the design or contain complex logic.

-The blocks placement is an optimization problem where the parameters are closeness to respective ports, order in which the blocks operate, etc. Flylines are used in this stage to determine their placement.
+Placing these blocks is an optimization problem that considers factors such as proximity to ports and the order in which the blocks operate.
+Flylines help determine block placement during this phase.

-Decoupling capacitors provide a local source of charge for instances rather than from the power supply.
-These charge when there is no switching happening and provide charge when the instances switch.
-These help alleviate dynamic voltage drops to some extent.
-Decaps are generally placed all around the blocks.
+Decoupling capacitors (decaps) act as local charge sources for instances, charging when no switching occurs and providing charge when switching happens.
+This helps reduce dynamic voltage drops.
+Decaps are typically placed around the blocks.

-Having just one pathway for power delivery causes IR drop irrespective of presence of decaps as decaps can charge upto Vsource - IR.
-Creating a grid structure is important as it ensures multiple path ways for various different instances.
+A single pathway for power delivery results in IR drop, even with decaps, as decaps can only charge up to Vsource - IR.
+Using a grid structure is crucial because it provides multiple pathways for different instances.

-The area between the core and die is blocked using logical cell placement blockage so that the placer does not place any cells here.
-Pins are placed here, pins can be equidistant or at random distance, Also the pin placement should take into consideration the block inputs.
-Clock pins are larger than signal as they have huge fanout and need less resistance.
+The area between the core and die is blocked off using logical cell placement blockages to prevent the placer from positioning cells there.
+Pins are placed in this region and can be equidistant or spaced randomly, depending on the block's input needs.
+Clock pins are larger than signal pins since they handle large fanout and require lower resistance.

-PDN is generally implemented during floorplanning but here it will happen after CTS.
+The Power Distribution Network (PDN) is generally implemented during floorplanning, but in this case, it will be done after Clock Tree Synthesis (CTS).

 ### <h1 id="header-2-2-2">Placement:</h1>